Overview

 Plugins can either be:

-Success hooks: Only sent after the claim succeeds.
-Typically for post-claim logic
+• Success hooks: Only sent after the claim succeeds.
+Typically for post-claim logic or rewards

-Processing hooks: Sent during execution and can affect the overall outcome of the claim.
+• Processing hooks: Sent during execution and can affect the overall outcome of the claim depending on the response.

 We also allow users to simulate (dry run) their claim attempts.
 Plugins are expected to handle these as necessary.
-These are all configurable in the creation process.
+These are all configurable in the creation process in-site.

 Parts of the Plugin

-Claim Creator Input Handlers (Public / Private Parameters) - The creator will need to configure public and private parameters for the specific claim, if applicable.
+• Claim Creator Input Handlers (Public / Private Parameters) - The creator will need to configure public and private parameter, if applicable.
 This can be done in-site or outsourced to a configuration tool.

 State Management